JoanComasFdz/aws-lambda-dotnet6/README.md

 ```

 ## Access via API Gateway
+It is not recommended to expose lambdas directly to the Internet, they should be behind an API Gateway.

 1. Once deployed, go to the aws console
 2. Go to ```Lambda```
 3. Click on your deployed lambda.